nitrogen-lang/nitrogen/docs/language.md

 Nitrogen's formal grammar uses semicolons to denote the end of a statement or expression.
 However, Nitrogen code doesn't need to have explicit semicolons as the lexer will automatically insert a semicolon where it's needed.
-Namely, after an identifier, literal, nil, a closing parenthesis, curly or square bracket, and after the keyword "return".
+Namely, after an identifier, literal, nil, a closing parenthesis, curly or square bracket, and after the keywords `return`, `break`, and `continue`.
 This requires the programmer to keep in mind how they're formatting code.
 For example, the following if statement is invalid:

 ```
 if (var == 3) // The lexer attempts to insert a semicolon here, which will fail.